Construction Project Management Services and Construction Books

 Most construction projects delegate the safety advisor to present the project induction.
 Often these are done as a ‘tick and flick’ exercise, which consists of reading a list of ‘do’s and don’ts’ and signing the bottom of the piece of paper.

-Site kickoff meetings should be more than only focussing on generic safety issues.
+Construction site kickoff meetings should be more than only focussing on generic safety issues.
 They are an opportunity to welcome new workers, explain what they’ll be doing on the project, and give them an understanding of where they’ll be working and how they’ll fit into the contractor’s organisational structure.
-It’s an opportunity to discuss project rules, ensure new workers understand the quality requirements and know what’s expected of them, and of course, it’s vital to highlight specific safety issues that will be encountered on the project.
+It’s an opportunity to discuss project rules, ensure new workers understand the quality requirements and know what’s expected of them, and of course, it’s vital to highlight specific safety issues that will be encountered on the construction project.

-What to include in project kick-off meetingsI generally include the following in project inductions:
+I generally include the following in construction project inductions:

 1. a welcome from the project manager